mentalwellbeing/mentalwellbeing.github.io/_pages/animal.md

 - Sign up to be a dog walker for pet-owners near you: <a href="https://wagwalking.com/dog-walker" target="_blank">Wag Walker</a>

 ### Evidence:
-Interacting with animals can greatly reduce stress and anxiety [Thelwell (2019). *Paws for Thought: A Controlled Study Investigating the Benefits of Interacting with a House-Trained Dog on University Students Mood and Anxiety; Beetx, Uvnas-Moberg, Julius & Kotrschal; Psychosocial and Psychophysiological Effects of Human-Animal Interactions: The Possible Role of Oxytocin*].
+Interacting with animals can greatly reduce stress and anxiety [Thelwell (2019). <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6826684/" target="_blank">Paws for Thought: A Controlled Study Investigating the Benefits of Interacting with a House-Trained Dog on University Students Mood and Anxiety</a>].

 &nbsp;